-Title: the title includes the main title, the subtitle, the reporting year (for FIRMS reports) and eventually additional information such as volume number, part number, etc. The language of the title corresponds to the language of the content of the document.
+Title: the title includes the main title, the subtitle, the reference year (for FIRMS reports) and eventually additional information such as volume number, part number, etc. The language of the title corresponds to the language of the content of the document. e.g.: Cod - Baltic Sea, 2003 e.g.: edited by N. Bergamini; translated by K. Arian.